 Bass Harbor Head Light

 Tremont: This lighthouse stands 56 feet above mean water and marks the entrance to Bass Harbor.
-Located in the southern end of Mount Desert Island.
+Located at the southern end of Mount Desert Island.
 Can be viewed from the end of Lighthouse Road off Route 102A.
 It was built in 1858 and is accessible by car.

 Bear Island Light

 Cranberry Isles: This lighthouse marks the Southeast entrance to Northeast Harbor.
 It was built in 1839 and rebuilt in 1889.
-25 foot, white, cylindrical shaped tower.
+25 foot, white, cylindrical-shaped tower.